Joint analysis of paired and unpaired multiomic data with MultiVI#

 Important

 MultiVI requires the main batch annotation to correspond to the modality of the samples.
-Other batch annotation, such as in the case of multiple RNA-only batches, can be specified using categorical_covariate_keys
+Other batch annotation, such as in the case of multiple RNA-only batches, can be specified using categorical_covariate_keys.

 When creating the object, we need to specify how many of the features are genes, and how many are genomic regions.
 This is so MultiVI can determine the exact architecture for each modality.